meghanlazier/100-days-of-code/log.md

 **Today's Progress**: Finished week 5 of SuperHi's HTML, CSS and Javascript course!
 Finally using some .jQuery and Javascript.

 **Thoughts:** Back at it after a bit of a break for the holidays and my birthday.
 Feeling a little rusty, but happy to jump back in.

+### Day 15: December 29, 2017

+**Today's Progress**: Finished week 6 of SuperHi's HTML, CSS and Javascript course.
+Definitely spent more than an hour on this today.
+I'm also trying to debug some of the code I wrote.

+**Thoughts:** Felt good to get through week 6 in one day!
+Definitely going to try to push longer than an hour the next few days.